 7. Bluff Oyster

 You may have tried many kinds of oysters before, but skipping this one and you’ll regret it.
-In fact, many Kiwis and even foreigners assume that this is the tastiest oyster in the world.
+In fact, many locals and even foreigners assume that this is the tastiest oyster in the world.
 Nowadays, Bluff oysters have been commercially cultivated on a large scale.

-Therefore, they are available across the country, and you can enjoy Bluff oysters all year round.
 For further enlightenment, its season begins from March to August, and the peak season is May, with an oyster festival that you shouldn’t miss.

 8. Hāngī

-Not a specific food or a dish, the term “Hangi” stands for a cooking method from the Maori people that can also be understood as the “earth oven”.
+Not a specific food or a dish, the term “hāngī” stands for a cooking method from the Maori people that can also be understood as the “earth oven,” which you cook food under the ground.
 It indicates a group of food covered in a packet, which is then buried in a pit lined with hot stones.

-Hangi is usually served as a buffet, and the Kiwis would prefer to use root vegetables, pork, beef, and chicken for their feast.
+Hāngī is usually served as a buffet, and the natives would prefer to use root vegetables, pork, beef, and chicken for their feast.

-Check out the way Kiwis prepare and enjoy their Hangi.
+Check out the way Kiwis prepare and enjoy their Hāngī.

 9. Meat Pies